 Sapphire is the birthstone for the month of September and for the zodiac sign of Virgo (August 24th – September 22nd).
 It is traditionally given as a 5th and 45th wedding anniversary present.
 Sapphires have long been a notable symbol in ancient history, fables and folklore.
 They are highly renowned for their brilliant colors and beauty.
 Often known as a symbol of wisdom and wealth, it is easy to see why sapphires have been so popular throughout history.

-The name sapphire comes from ancient languages; ‘sapphirus’ in Latin, which means "blue".
-It also has roots from the Greek word ‘sappheiros’, meaning blue stone.
+The name sapphire comes from the ancient Greek word ‘sappheiros,’ meaning "blue stone".
 In ancient Greece, kings and queens were convinced that blue sapphires protected those wearing the stone from envy and harm.
-Not only was the sapphire able to provide ancient greeks with protection, but many also believed the stone had healing powers.
+Not only was the sapphire able to provide ancient Greeks with protection, but many also believed the stone had healing powers.
 Thought to harness the power to cure colic, mental illness, rheumatism and even strengthen one’s eyesight, the sapphire was often found in the medical tools of many ancient healers.

 Ancient Persians held the belief that blue sapphires were actually chips from a huge pedestal that supported the flat earth.
 They believed it was the reflections of these sapphires colored the sky blue.
 A great poet once described the sapphire as “the blue of a clear sky just minutes after sundown.”